Hotel California (album): Theme

 The first song written for the album was the title track, which became the theme for the album.
 Don Henley said of the themes of the songs in the album:

 They're the same themes that run through all of our work: loss of innocence, the cost of naiveté, the perils of fame, of excess; exploration of the dark underbelly of the American dream, idealism realized and idealism thwarted, illusion versus reality, the difficulties of balancing loving relationships and work, trying to square the conflicting relationship between business and art; the corruption in politics, the fading away of the Sixties dream of "peace, love and understanding."

 On the title "Hotel California", Henley said that "the word, 'California,' carries with it all kinds of connotations, powerful imagery, mystique, etc., that fires the imaginations of people in all corners of the globe.
 There's a built-in mythology that comes with that word, an American cultural mythology that has been created by both the film and the music industry."
-In an interview with the Dutch magazine ZigZag shortly before the album's release, Henley said:
+In an interview with ZigZag shortly before the album's release, Henley said:

 This is a concept album, there's no way to hide it, but it's not set in the old West, the cowboy thing, you know.
-It's more urban this time (…) It's our bicentennial year, you know, the country is 200 years old, so we figured since we are the Eagles and the Eagle is our national symbol, that we were obliged to make some kind of a little bicentennial statement using California as a microcosm of the whole United States, or the whole world, if you will, and to try to wake people up and say 'We've been okay so far, for 200 years, but we're gonna have to change if we're gonna continue to be around.'"
+It's more urban this time (…) It's our bicentennial year, you know, the country is 200 years old, so we figured since we are the Eagles and the Eagle is our national symbol, that we were obliged to make some kind of a little bicentennial statement using California as a microcosm of the whole United States, or the whole world, if you will, and to try to wake people up and say "We've been okay so far, for 200 years, but we're gonna have to change if we're gonna continue to be around."